 You will have access to REMA’s communication channels with professionals and the general public.

-If you have any questions or need advice, you can contact the REMA office to find solutions or the relevant contacts.
+If you have any questions or need advice, you can contact the REMA team to find solutions or the relevant contacts.

 You will be able to contribute to the network’s activities and governance and involve your own partners in REMA projects.